kravi1220/1DOcean_STIM_files/README.md

-# Reproduction package: "Beyond the No-Physics Control: A Verification Framework for 1D Ocean-Ice Modeling"
+#  "Beyond the No-Physics Control: A Verification Framework for 1D Ocean-Ice Modeling"

 Kumar Ravi Prakash.
 Reproduction package for a manuscript submitted to the *Journal of Advances in Modeling Earth Systems* (JAMES).